Join me on a day tour of one of the remotest areas of Iceland - the scenic Strandir.

 Ingólfsfjörður fjord

-On the way back we took a detour to Ingólfsfjörður fjord just to see what it looked like.
+On the way back, we took a detour to Ingólfsfjörður fjord to see what it looked like.
 We didn't drive into the fjord but had a peek at it from above.
-From there you have a good view of Drangaskörð on a good day.
-We saw the abandoned herring factories and the herring plant built at Eyri in 1942.
+From there, you have a good view of Drangaskörð on a good day.

 Driftwood at Strandir

 Along the way, you will see driftwood in abundance.
 And even artwork made from the driftwood, which has drifted a long way to Iceland from Siberia.
-Driftwood and seals were the main resources here at Strandir.
-Driftwood was a godsend in Iceland which is void of trees.

 Some of the driftwood is huge!
-The inhabitants used driftwood for building houses, for heating, for making all kinds of art and craft, etc. - it truly was a godsend.
-It pains me to mention that driftwood was also used in Strandir for burning innocent people at the stake in the 17th century.
+The inhabitants used driftwood for building houses, heating, and making all kinds of art and crafts, etc. - it truly was a godsend.

 An Arctic fox in the driftwood

 You might notice some artwork made from the driftwood and other flotsam at Strandir.
-Some of it was made by the German environmentalist and concept artist Michael Thomas, who has built installations around the world.
+Some of it was created by the German environmentalist and concept artist Michael Thomas, who has built installations around the world.

 He made the Earth Valve, Ironbird's Nest, and Spaceship Mitschdóttir.
 He spent some 10 days in the Strandir area on this project, trying to raise people's much-needed environmental awareness.